vapor/docs/3.0/docs/getting-started/structure.md

 #### routes.swift

-This file contains the main route collection for your app.
-This is where you should assign routes for your controller methods.
+This file contains a function for adding routes to your router.

-You'll notice there's one example route in there that returns the "hello, world" response we saw earlier.
+You will notice there's one example route in there that returns the "hello, world" response we saw earlier.

-You can create as many route collections as you want to further organize your code.
-Just make sure to register them in this main route collection.
+You can create as many methods as you want to further organize your code.
+Just make sure to call them in this main route collection.

 ## Tests